omarryhan/spotilities/README.md

   - Key signature of the track
   - Tempo of the track

+**4. Create an album cover straight from the webapp**

+Using HTML5 canvas and Konva.js

-Note: Playback feature only works for premium accounts
+Note: Playback and the album cover upload feature only works for premium accounts

 ## Tools and tech